 Winter crops: Since growth is slowed massively at this time, it’s perfect to let your garden rest over the winter.
-Select a winter-friendly legume and a grain (eg, clover and winter rye).
+Select a winter-friendly legume and a grain (eg, Clover and Winter rye).
 Sow them in late summer and let them grow all winter.
-When they mature in early spring or reach a height of about 1-2 feet, it’s time to grab the spade and take out some aggression built up during the working week and till them in.
+When they mature in early spring or reach a height of about 1-2 feet, it’s time to grab the spade and take out some aggression built up during the working week, Chop up into 2 inch pieces and lightly till them in or rather flip flop them on the surface layer, cover with dry mulch.
 They will decompose and compost down just in time for your spring crops.
-Leave it at least 3 weeks before planting as the soil will still be too rich to plant out.
+Leave it at least 2-3 weeks before planting as the soil will still be too rich to plant out.
 Hence the timing plan 😊 Once this has happened.
 We can follow that cover crop with our spring crops now.

 Other Winter Green Cover Crops include the following: Mustards/Brassicas, Oats, Radishes, Field Peas and Beans, Winter Rye Grass, Barley, Quinoa, Chia, and Alfalfa/Lucerne.